 - 1. Insert the desired number of DIMMs into the memory slots, starting with P1-DIMM 1A.
 For best memory performance, please install memory modules of the same type and same speed on the memory slots as indicated on the tables below.
-(See the Memory Installation Table on page 17.) - 2.
+(See System Memory, Page 17.) - 2.
 Insert each DIMM module vertically into its slot.
 Pay attention to the notch along the bottom of the module to prevent inserting the DIMM module incorrectly. - 3.
 Gently press down on the DIMM module until it snaps into place in the slot.
 Repeat for all modules.